AliKhaledElbaqly/AliKhaledElbaqly/README.md

    - Creating end-to-end CI/CD pipelines integrating Jenkins and GitHub Actions
    - Developing monitoring dashboards with Prometheus and Grafana

-#### 🎯 Next Goals
+#### 🎯 Next Goals by priority
    - Gain hands-on experience with real-world DevOps projects
    - Master Kubernetes and Helm charts step-by-step
+   - Obtain knowledge in OpenShift platform
-   - Deep dive into CI/CD pipelines in complex environments
+   - Deep dive into CI/CD pipelines in complex environments,learn Intros about ArgoCD and Dagger the code CI future.
-   - Design and implement comprehensive monitoring solutions
    - Advance skills in automation and Infrastructure as Code
+   - Learn container alternatives like **Podman** and compare with Docker
+   - Learn SAP, RCA, and System Mapping concepts (planned Dec 2025)
    - Explore modern IaC tools such as **OpenTofu** and **AWS CloudFormation**
-   - Learn container alternatives like **Podman** and compare with Docker
+   - Design and implement comprehensive monitoring solutions
    - Expand observability knowledge with **OpenTelemetry**
-   - Obtain knowledge in OpenShift platform
-   - Learn SAP, RCA, and System Mapping concepts (planned Dec 2025)
    - Transition towards a software developer mindset gradually
    - Explore AI applications in DevOps and automation